zalirae/gardening-application/README.md

     assert "pumpkin" in g.plants
     print("test_garden_plant_addition passed.")
 ````

 ### Hurdles and growth
 In initial creating of this app I wasnt in the practice of making continual commits and being really on top of utilising version control, this is something I want to get better app and also continue to only understand better.
+I have learnt the importance of descriptive and meaningful commits, over the course of the projects I'm working on.

 ## PACKAGES